MaximilianVolt/GMS2_scripts/advanced_circular_bar/README_bar.txt

 	> refresh_mask IS A HEAVY PARAMETER TO PASS AS true, YOU SHOULD RESET IT TO false AS SOON AS
 	* YOU'RE DONE MAKING THE GRAPHICAL CHANGES TO THE BAR MASK

-	> WHEN OPERATING WITH THESE SCRIPTS, MAKE SURE TO PASS THE RIGHT DATA TYPES: SOME OF THEM
+	> WHEN OPERATING WITH THESE SCRIPTS, MAKE SURE TO WATCH OUR FOR THE ARRAY TYPES, ALL OF THEM
-	* ARE ARRAYS, AND ARE ALL MARKED WITH PLURAL NAMES.
+	* ARE ALL MARKED WITH PLURAL NAMES.
+ALL DATA TYPES ARE HIGHLIGHTED FOR FEATHER.
   *
 	* E.G:
 	* * circular_bar_divisors_autoset(bar, divisor_count, divisor_amplitudes, divisor_edges)